-It is often recommended as an option for patients who
+It is often recommended as an option for patients who have

-- Have raised eye pressure and who are at risk of glaucoma. - Have a type of glaucoma called open-angle glaucoma where there is resistance to fluid draining out at the trabecular meshwork. - Have glaucoma that continues to get worse despite using eye drops. - Cannot use eye drops. - Do not want or who cannot have other types of glaucoma treatment. - Have glaucoma where other treatments have not been fully effective.
+- Raised eye pressure and who are at risk of glaucoma (Ocular Hypertension). - A type of glaucoma called open-angle glaucoma, where there is resistance to fluid draining out at the trabecular meshwork. - Glaucoma that continues to get worse despite using eye drops. - Glaucoma in the early stage.